commerceblock/ocean-api-reference/README.md

-The Ocean client includes all of the Remote Procedure Calls (RPCs) of the Elements platform (described in the reference [here](https://github.com/ElementsProject/elementsbp-api-reference/blob/master/api.md)) as well as additional RPCs that control advanced and extended unique to the Ocean client.
+The Ocean client includes all of the Remote Procedure Calls (RPCs) of the Elements platform (described in the reference [here](https://github.com/ElementsProject/elementsbp-api-reference/blob/master/api.md)) as well as additional RPCs that control advanced and extended features unique to the Ocean client.
 This document describes these new RPCs and their function as well as additional Ocean client configuration options that enable them.